Spain or Portugal for Retirement: Which is Better?

 The minimum income requirements for Portugal’s D7 visa are significantly lower than the ones for Spain’s non-lucrative visa.
 D7 visa applicants only need to bring in:

 Once granted, the D7 visa lasts one year and can be extended for two years at a time.
-After five years, you can apply for Portuguese permanent residence or even citizenship if you take and pass the naturalization exam.
+After five years of legal residence, US expats can apply to become Portuguese citizens, provided they take and pass the naturalization exam.
 Portugal’s D7 visa usually takes about four months to process but again, putting your application together takes some time in itself.

 The Portuguese government defines tax residents as anyone who: